Pioneering Spirit: Design

-When equipped with the Stinger, Pioneering Spirit can be used to lay pipe.
-Pipe segments are welded together on board the vessel, then are placed on the Stinger, where they roll into the water.
-The Stinger is curved to guide the pipe to the bottom of the ocean.
-The Stinger itself weighs 4200 t and measures 150 m long and 65 m wide.
-It is attached to the Stinger Transition Frame (STF), which provides an interface between the Stinger and the vessel; the STF is installed in the bow slot when attached to the vessel.
-The Stinger Transition Frame weighs more than 1600 t by itself.
+When equipped with the stinger, Pioneering Spirit can be used to lay pipe.
+Pipe segments are welded together on board the vessel, then are placed on the stinger, where they roll into the water.
+The stinger is curved to guide the pipe to the bottom of the ocean.
+The stinger itself weighs 4200 t and measures 150 m long and 65 m wide.
+It is attached to the stinger transition frame (STF), which provides an interface between the stinger and the vessel; the STF is installed in the bow slot when attached to the vessel.
+The stinger transition frame weighs more than 1600 t by itself.

 The vessel is equipped with eight, 20-cylinder (20V32/44CR) MAN 11,200 kW diesel generators providing a total installed power of 95 MW, driving 12 Rolls-Royce azimuth thrusters which provide dynamic positioning (DP3) and propulsion.
 The vessel's maximum speed is 14 kn.
 The accommodation has room for 571 persons in two-berth cabins.

-Iron Lady and Bumblebee
+Iron Lady, Braveheart and Bumblebee

-Allseas also constructed two barges to assist Pioneering Spirit.
-If the water depth is not sufficient to allow the vessel to approach the dock, Pioneering Spirit can unload structures to Iron Lady, a 200 × 57 m (L×W) barge with a shallower draft.
-Bumblebee was built specifically to store the Stinger and STF when it is not in use.
+Allseas also constructed three barges to assist Pioneering Spirit.
+If the water depth is not sufficient to allow the vessel to approach the dock, Pioneering Spirit can unload structures to Iron Lady or Braveheart, two 200 × 57 m (L×W) barges with shallower draft.
+The barges fit precisely within Pioneering Spirit's bow slot.
+Bumblebee was built specifically to store the stinger and STF when they are not in use.